skyvers/skyve-dev-guide/README.md

 Skyve is focused on making developers more productive and lowering the costs associated with building sophisticated enterprise solutions.

+### User Guide

+The user guide is available at [https://skyvers.github.io/skyve-user-guide/](https://skyvers.github.io/skyve-user-guide/).
+The user guide is for end users of Skyve applications and describes how to navigate around the user interface and make use of the built in functions that ship with Skyve.

+### Skyve Cookbook

+The Skyve Cookbook is available at [github.com/skyvers/skyve-cookbook](https://github.com/skyvers/skyve-cookbook).
+This contains code samples of advanced usage such as REST API configuration and troubleshooting advice.

+### Skyve Readme

+The skyve project contains a Readme at [github.com/skyvers/skyve](https://github.com/skyvers/skyve) with useful information for getting started, configuring Spring security and other steps to get you started.

 ## Architectural Overview